Q: What is an open edition print?

 Q: What is a limited edition print?

 A: A limited edition print is an edition of hand-signed and numbered art or photographic prints that are personally selected and inspected by the artist.
 Limited edition prints are strictly limited to a specific number of prints.
-Limited edition prints include a numbered certificate of authenticity and may be purchased through kbradleywashburn.com or at live events.
+Limited edition prints include a numbered certificate of authenticity and may be purchased through kbradleywashburn.com or at in-person events.

 Q: What is an artist’s proof?

-A: An artist’s proof is an art or photographic print created specifically for the artist to test out a new printer, print process, or digital file.
+A: An artist’s proof is an art or photographic print created specifically for the artist to test out a new printer, print process, or digital master file.
 Artist’s proofs may be pulled from the first few prints of an open edition or limited edition print run, or they may be a limited edition of their own, generally confined to less than 10 prints.
 Artist’s proofs are signed and individually numbered, and come with a signed certificate of authenticity.
-Artist’s proofs are usually kept by the artist or given away to friends, but they are occasionally available to purchase at live events.
+Artist’s proofs are usually kept by the artist or given away to friends, but they are occasionally available to purchase at in-person events.

 Q: What is an NFT?